Atulsharma428/Text_Categorization/README.md

 ### Evaluation
 Accuracy Calculation: The model's performance is evaluated using accuracy as the primary metric.
 Results are printed at the end of the script.
 ## Results
-XGBoost Accuracy: The model achieved an accuracy of 100% on the test dataset, where X is the calculated value during training and testing.
+XGBoost Accuracy: The model achieved an accuracy of X% on the test dataset, where X is the calculated value during training and testing.
+(And the Maximum accuracy was 100%)
 ## Conclusion
 This project demonstrates the effectiveness of using NLP techniques combined with XGBoost for text classification tasks.
 The preprocessing steps, especially text cleaning and lemmatization, helped improve the model's performance.